 The Environmental Engineering Program has set up two dual degrees to be completed in four and one-half years, one with Chemical Engineering and one with Civil Engineering.
+Currently, there is no similar dual degree program with Mechanical Engineering.

 2.2.1.
 Environmental Engineering/Chemical Engineering Dual Bachelor of Science Degrees